C-D-Lewis/blog.chrislewis.me.uk/posts/2022-09-17-Continuous-Deployment-With-GitHub-Actions.md

 The way each step is self-contained in its own shell script means the process is easy to test and each stage can be run individually if required.

-The use of the AWS CLI to synchronise files with the distributed S3 bucket and Terraform to easily manage the infrastructure resources in AWS makes it easy to update the public site of the blog with a single command, and this makes it a lot easier to begin writing a new post with the knowledge I won't have to suffer to make it live for others to read.
+The use of the AWS CLI to synchronise files with the S3 bucket and of Terraform to easily manage the infrastructure resources in AWS makes it easy to update the public site of the blog with a single command, and this makes it a lot easier to begin writing a new post with the knowledge I won't have to suffer to make it live for others to read afterward.

 However, I have on more than one occasion forgotten to run this deployment script, and thought a new post was available when in fact it was not...

 ## Being more professional

-While this process is suitable for such a 'side project', I do consider this blog to be one of my best projects to showcase technical skills (hence the use of AWS and Terraform) instead of something more self-managed like Netlify.
-This means that I should aim to make it a lot closer to what I would strive to deliver as a software professional at work.
+While this process is suitable for such a side project, I do consider this blog to be one of my best projects to showcase technical skills (hence the use of AWS and Terraform instead of something more self-managed like Netlify).
+This means that I should try to align it with how I would aim to deliver as a software professional at work.

 Indeed, all of the webapps we create and maintain also use S3, CloudFront, and Terraform to build and deploy, with as much automation as possible.
 We use CircleCI and Terraform Enterprise to implement the CI/CD (continuous integration and continuous delivery) workflow.

 This approach focuses on allowing testing and deployment of work to production and pre-production environments as frequently as practicible, ensuring latest changes are tested and delivered to the world with minimal delay, instead of days or weeks between test runs and new features delivered.
-Including tests (of good quality) in the CI pipeline gives us confidence we can deploy extremely frequently without fear of breaking things.
+Including tests (of good quality) in the CI pipeline gives us confidence we can deploy more frequently without fear of breaking things.

 ## Enter GitHub Actions